 Applicants will normally be expected to have obtained an undergraduate degree with honours (2:1 or higher, or its equivalent).
 Some academic study or practical experience of law is desirable though not required.
-If you are a non-native English speaking applicant you must provide evidence of your English language ability.
-You need to show enough fluency in all aspects of English (reading, writing, speaking and listening) to the required level of the course you're applying to.
+Applications are also welcomed from candidates with a good 2:2 degree (or equivalent) and at least 3 years of relevant work experience.

 Months of entry

 The key paradox of international human rights law is that the proliferation of treaties and adjudicative bodies of the past decades has not significantly diminished serious human rights violations and abuses in every state.
 As a consequence, standard setting and implementation, international treaties and domestic law, states and non-state actors have become central focuses of human rights activists and scholars.

 The LLM in International Human Rights Law and Practice engages students in a critical, nuanced and interdisciplinary examination of this paradox and the multiple focuses of today’s human rights law and practice, while providing you with the practical socio-legal skills necessary to apply global norms at the local level.